reedwane/reedwane/README.md

 # Experience and Skills

-- Extensive experience with ReactJS, NextJS, and other modern frontend technologies.
+- Extensive experience with ReactJS, NextJS, React Query and other modern frontend technologies.
 - Proficient in HTML, CSS, and JavaScript, with experience using SCSS and Tailwind for styling.
 - Strong understanding of modern frontend development best practices, including responsive design and accessibility.
 - Experience using Git for version control and collaboration with other developers.